-A Unique Bed and Breakfast in a Transformed Favela
+A Unique Bed and Breakfast is Transformed in Tavares Bastos

 “Are you sure this is the right address?” asks my taxi driver in disbelief, after we have been zigzagging uphill for about 15 minutes and have now come to a halt at the end of a steep incline.
 Probably more used to bringing foreigners to Copacabana and Ipanema beach, the trendy hoods of Lapa and Santa Teresa, and tourist staples such as Corcovado and Sugar Loaf mountains, he had already frowned upon hearing about my destination at the moment he was assigned to me at Rio’s airport taxi desk.